Power Greens 101

 Colder months bring the healthiest of the leafy greens.
 Find out the different varieties and why you should include power greens in every meal...

 Delicious and healthy greens are available throughout the year, but colder weather is typically when the adventurous dark leafy green bounty is at its peak.
-There’s so much to choose from: Swiss chard, kale and collards thrive in winter, as do beet, turnip and mustard greens.
+There’s so much to choose from: Swiss chard, kale and collards thrive in cooler temperatures, as do beet, turnip and mustard greens.

 Why is this particular season great for these power greens?
 Well, some types of greens simply thrive with cooler weather.
 The Brassica family encompasses a variety of cruciferous vegetables, including kale, collards, arugula and bok choy.
 Their growth is nurtured by the cold, and the more frosts they enjoy, the sweeter their leaves.